pokepark/PokemonRaidBot/README.md

 Only allow localhost access.

-Import `pokemon-raid-bot.sql` as default DB structure and `raid-boss-pokedex.sql` for the raid bosses.
+Import `pokemon-raid-bot.sql` as default DB structure and `raid-boss-pokedex.sql` for the current raid bosses.
 You can find these files in the sql folder.

 Command DB structure: `mysql -u USERNAME -p DATABASENAME < sql/pokemon-raid-bot.sql`

 Command raid bosses: `mysql -u USERNAME -p DATABASENAME < sql/raid-boss-pokedex.sql`

+To get the latest raid bosses via the GOHub API, you can use getGOHubDB.php which will update the sql/gohub-raid-boss-pokedex.sql file.
+Import is possible too:

+Command gohub raid bosses: `mysql -u USERNAME -p DATABASENAME < sql/gohub-raid-boss-pokedex.sql`

+Important: The raid level is NOT set when importing the raid bosses from the gohub sql file!
+Set them via the /pokedex command, explained below in this readme.

 ## Config